Ritchie knows about construction, home improvement, home audio recording, motor vehicles, and technology.

 I was recently approached by a colleague who had a new problem of condensation appearing in her upstairs child's bedroom.
 She's only lived in the house for just over a year and this is the first time she'd noticed it.
 She was very concerned as she thought she had damp.

 My experience is that water sitting on walls high up in upstairs bedrooms is seldom caused by water ingress or damp are more because of condensation forming on the surface of the interior wall.
 To understand how to prevent damp in your home you'll need to understand the causes of it.
 This Hub will look at some of the causes and the ways in which you can prevent (and even stop) condensation forming.

 DON'T PANIC!
 These things are often solved easily and don't always point to a serious problem.

 One of the most common complaints from people is condensation forming high up on walls, most commonally on walls which face the outside of the property such as a corner bedroom or bathroom.

 The condensation is usually found in the colder winter months when central heating is being used and we'll have to go back to our basic school-day science lessons for the answers.

 Hot air rises.
 As it does, it takes water vapour with it.
 The water vapour travels up to the higher points of the property.
 The minute it comes into contact with a cold surface (such as an exterior wall) the vapour instantly condenses and form water droplets on the surface of the wall.
 Over time, more and more water droplets are formed until a noticeable wet and cold patch of water appears.

-There are a number of methods you can apply - for free - that will prevent this happen:
+There are a number of methods you can apply - for free - that will prevent this from happening.